hananwanii/Meal-App/README.md

 * Categories and
 * You can also save your Favourite Foods.

+##DEMO
+you can open the app via this link https://hananwaniii.github.io/

 ## Source

 This Site is Inspired from Youtube Tutorial By [Florin Pop](https://www.youtube.com/watch?v=dtKciwk_si4).